zowe/docs-site/docs/user-guide/mvd-using.md

  - Edit files with basic syntax highlighting and content assist for JCL and REXX.
  - Delete files and folders.

-## Using Zowe Application Framework application plug-ins

-Application plug-ins are applications that you can use to access the mainframe and to perform various tasks.
-Developers can create application plug-ins using a sample application as a guide.
-The following application plug-ins are installed by default:

 ## Zowe Application Framework application plug-ins